HewlettPackard/swarm-learning/examples/mnist-pyt/gpu-based/amd/README.md

 When compared to CPU based mnist-pyt example following are the key differences in this example.
 - User image build uses rocm/pytorch image as base image.
 Base image needs to be selected such that it support the host AMD setup.
 Refer https://hub.docker.com/r/rocm/pytorch for more details.
 - SWOP options needs additional tags to access AMD gpus.
 Refer Swop profile schema for more details.
-- Run task command needs additional agruments to be passed in.
+- Run task command needs additional arguments to be passed in.
 Refer run task yaml under this example.
 - User ML application code needs changes to access AMD gpus.